chrisnas/ClrEvents/README.md

 3. `NaiveListener`: Demo console application that displays raw CLR events with TraceEvent.

 4. `Simulator`: Console application used to simulate interesting behaviours (contention, exceptions, allocations, thread pool usage).

+5. `GcLog`: Helper classes to generate a log file containing one line per garbage collection happening in a .NET Application given its process ID.
+                    EtwGcLog is based on TraceEvent and listen to ETW events.

+6. `GcLogger`: Console application used to test GcLog.